vtempest/git0/docs-config/src/index.md

 </p>

-# Git0: GitHub Zero-Step Repo Downloader
+# Git0: Download Git Repo on Step Zero
 CLI tool to search GitHub repositories, download source & releases for your system, and instantly set up, then install dependencies and open code editor.